-Problem: Because of Salesforce limitations with the standard relationship between Task and Lead, this use case gets a bit complicated, But with the use of use our tool Lookup Helper along with Rollup Helper, it is possible to accomplish this!
+Problem: Because of Salesforce limitations with the standard relationship between Task and Lead, this use case gets a bit complicated, but with the use of our tool Lookup Helper along with Rollup Helper, it's possible to accomplish this!

 - You will want to create your target field in Salesforce.
 We can called it LH_Lead_Lookup__c for example.

 This will be a Lookup field on the Task Object, which looks up to the Lead Object.